Anadema/Cognitive-Weaponization-Matrix/Readme.md

 The research focus is both scientific and military, with the originality lying in making directly a high level of resources available, rather than engaging in mass vulgarization that hides behind influence methods.

-I have no conflicts of interest, meaning I am not acting on behalf of any government, private company other than my own, or any political or ideological group.
+I have no conflicts of interest, meaning I am not acting on behalf of any government or any political or ideological group.
 This is a passionate endeavor, and certainly a personal need, with the sole aim of trying to get closer to the truth, nothing more, nothing less.
 I make mistakes, and I learn as a result.
 My goal is only to share the knowledge I have gathered, not to position myself as an expert.

 To conclude this work, I specify that I am not suicidal.